JuliaApproximation/ApproxFunExamples/README.md

-# ApproxFunExamples
+# ApproxFun Examples

-Examples for using ApproxFun.jl
+This repository consists of examples for using the [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl) Julia package.
+These consists of Jupyter notebooks and Julia scripts.